Therapy And Support Groups For Social Skills Issues

 This is when the group gives you the sense of, "I can see that people are working past this, or have already dealt with the issues I'm dealing with.
 I can do it too."

 Catharsis is when you gain a feeling of relief by expressing and releasing strong emotions.
-For example, a group member may feel better after telling everyone about his long pent-up insecurity that no one will ever like him because he's overweight.
+For example, a group member may feel better after tearfully telling everyone about his hidden insecurity that no one will ever like him because he's overweight.

-The group provides the opportunity to help other people, which can raise a person's self-esteem and teach them new styles of interacting with others.
+The group provides the opportunity to help other members, which can raise someone's self-esteem and teach them new styles of interacting with others.

 The group experience can also help people explore and deal with bigger, more existential concerns, like figuring out the meaning of their lives, or coming to grips with their mortality.